 Challenge number Detail of challenge 1 The % of PP pupils attaining the Early Learning Goal for reading and writing at the end of Reception is lower than 'other' pupils within the school.
-2 Emotional development continues to be a key area for development for the cohort of children.
-There are a number of children who are eligible for PP funding whose specific SEN needs are particularly SEMH 3 Higher achieving children entitled to pupil premium often make less progress than other higher ability pupils across Key Stage 1.
-4 There are not yet enough children who are eligible for PP funding who attaining the standard in writing at the end of KS1.
+2 Emotional development continues to be a key area for development for the new cohort of children.
+There are a number of children who are eligible for PP funding whose specific SEN needs are particularly SEMH.
+3 Higher achieving children entitled to pupil premium often make less progress than other higher attaining pupils across Key Stage 1.
+4 There are not yet enough children who are eligible for PP funding who are attaining the standard in writing at the end of KS1.
 5 Attendance rates, persistent absence and punctuality of children entitled to Pupil Premium is poorer than that of non-pupil premium, reducing their hours in school and causes them to fall behind on average.
-Our attendance data indicates that attendance for disadvantaged pupils was 89.13% (au ab 7.33% / un ab 3.53% / late before 2.43% / late after 0.27%) in the first Autumn half term 2022 compared to 94.43% (au ab 4.11% / un ab 1.23% / late before 1.14% / late after 0.09%) for non-disadvantaged pupils.
-6 Assessments, observations and discussions with pupils indicate under- developed oral language skills and vocabulary gaps among many disadvantaged pupils.
+Our attendance data indicates that attendance for disadvantaged pupils was 89.13% (au ab 7.33% / un ab 3.53% / late before 2.43% / late after 0.27%) in the first Autumn half term 2022 compared to 94.43% (au ab 4.11% / un ab 1.23% / late before 1.14% / late after 0.09%) for non-disadvantaged pupils for the year 2022-23.
+In 2023-24 the data indicates that attendance for disadvantaged pupils was 88.39% (au ab 6.92% / un ab 4.69% / late before 3.33% / late after 0.52%) in the first Autumn half term 2022 compared to 94.91% (au ab 4.29% / un ab 0.8% / late before 1.28% / late after 0.0%).
+This is not a significant change although the PP is on a downward trend compared to non PP. 6 Assessments, observations and discussions with pupils indicate under- developed oral language skills and vocabulary gaps among many disadvantaged pupils particularly for each new cohort.
 7 Parental engagement, including capacity to support learning, of the majority of parents of pupil premium children is low.
 Some of the parents find it difficult to engage with the school for a variety of reasons.
-This can have an impact on the way in which families can support learning, including home reading, attending school events to find out how their child is progressing and workshops to give guidance on how to support learning.
+This can have an impact on the way in which families can support learning, including home reading, PIP home learning, attending school events to find out how their child is progressing and workshops to give guidance on how to support learning.